-The free enterprise system is at work and is an economic engine of activity... that was and still is the powerhouse of the popular Clinton and Bailey Farmers Market and Niagara Frontier Food Terminal in Buffalo.
+The free enterprise system at work and an economic engine of activity... that was and still is the powerhouse of the popular Clinton and Bailey Farmers Market and the Niagara Frontier Food Terminal.

 I am reminiscing back to the days of my youth.
 It was a glowing beaming sunrise on this bright autumn morning.
 The brilliant and vibrant colors of a full array of fresh fruits, vegetables, flowers, and baked goods was a spectacular scene on the busy walks of the Buffalo Clinton and Bailey farmers market.
 Rural farmers, urban business people, and city dwellers all made up the population of folks, selling and selecting their choice of produce.
 In fact, what an artist's dream it would be to put this colorful scene on canvas.

 This was the breathtaking picture, as I remembered it as a boy, back in the 1930' and 1940's.
 There was a maze of assorted vegetables and fresh fruits with all the colors imaginable...red tomatoes, green cucumbers and beans, purple egg plant, yellow squash, orange carrots and pumpkins, white cauliflower, tan and red potatoes, golden onions, and a variety of luscious apples, cherries, peaches, grapes and plums.
 The aroma of freshly cut dill, fennel seeds, and newly picked cucumbers permeated the morning atmosphere with a pungency of "flavor" never to be forgotten.
 And, occasionally with the wave of air current, one could pick up the tantalizing fragrance of cooked hot dogs and freshly brewed coffee from the white lunch car parked in one of the parkways of the market.
 What a treat that was, to share a foot-long hog dog with my Dad or my older brother.